Looping (video game): Reception

 The ColecoVision conversion of Looping was met with mixed reception from critics since its release but proved to be one of the top-selling cartridges for the console in September 1983.
 Electronic Fun with Computers & Games' Noel Steere gave the port a perfect rating and regarding its controls as unique.
 Likewise, Video Games Player's Raymond Dimetrosky found the controls to be extremely sensitive, stating that young players may find the game frustrating, but praised the ColecoVision version for the colorful and detailed graphics as well as sound effects.

-Helge Andersen of German magazine TeleMatch said that the unfamiliar controls was a constant challenge for players and regarded the title as a simple game without much technical effort.
+Helge Andersen of German magazine TeleMatch said that the unfamiliar controls were a constant challenge for players and regarded the title as a simple game without much technical effort.
 Andersen commended the visuals in the ColecoVision release but felt mixed in regards to the action and gameplay, however the sound design was panned.
 French publication Tilt gave positive remarks to the audiovisual presentation of the ColecoVision conversion.
 AllGame's Brett Alan Weiss gave positive comments to the arcade-like graphics but found the music to be repetitive, while regarding the gameplay to be frustrating and tedious, stating that "Looping for the ColecoVision is a very good translation of the Arcade game; unfortunately, the Arcade game is not much fun to begin with."